absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 We must ensure that its dependencies are resolved and in the same order.
 That is the reason why the current class dependencies are appended instead of prepended.

-This is one of the only items that cannot be injected by Node IoC since it allows us to change an exported value that can be used for further definitions.
+This is one of the few items that cannot be injected by Node IoC since it allows us to change an exported value that can be used for further definitions.

 If you want to create mixins, they should be done before loading any classes.